RobTranquillo/SomaFM-Playlists/README.md

 - python3 -> os

 # how to run
+Works on linux, windows, macos
 ```
  First git clone this repository and  step into it..

+ # create and use a virtual environment in the current directory
+ python3 -m venv venv
+ source venv/bin/activate

+ # install needed dependencies
  $ pip install -r requirements.txt
  $ python3 somafm.py
 ```